meilisearch/specifications/text/0118-search-api.md

 Returns the estimated number of candidates for the search query.
 This field is returned only when `limit` or/and `offset` are used as a query parameter.

+This field is returned only when:
+- `limit` and/opr `offset` are used as query parameters.
+- None of `limit`, `offset`, `page`, `hitsPerPage` are used as a query parameter

-See [explaination](#3181-numbered-pagination) on the different paginations.
+See [explaination](#3181-navigating-search-results-by-page-selection) on the different paginations.

 #### 3.2.5. `page`

 - Type: Integer
 - Required: False

 Returns the current search results page.
-This field is returned only when the `numbered pagination` is enabled; see [explaination](#3181-numbered-pagination).
+This field is returned only when the `page selection` feature is enabled; see [explaination](#3181-navigating-search-results-by-page-selection).

 > See [3.1.7. `page` section](#317-page) section.